Responsibilities of Applicants

 SOPHAS will facilitate through each of its participating programs a professional and equitable application process.
 Established protocols will provide applicants with a fair and complete initial review process of all application materials and support each school and program’s autonomy in further evaluating, selecting, and matriculating qualified students.

 - Collect and collate all application materials submitted by applicants.
-SOPHAS is further responsible for verifying all academic transcripts and degrees, reviewing evaluations for completeness and authenticity, and disseminating completed application files to all programs designated by applicants in a timely and efficient manner.
+SOPHAS is further responsible for verifying all academic transcripts and degrees, reviewing recommendations for completeness and authenticity, and disseminating completed application files to all programs designated by applicants in a timely and efficient manner.

 - Provide quality customer service.
 SOPHAS’s professional staff will maintain ongoing and responsive communications with schools and programs and applicants.